-Natural disasters occur all over the world, and whether it be a earthquake, flash flood, tornado or hurricane, pet owners need to make extra arrangements to insure their pet’s safety.
+Natural disasters occur all over the world, and whether it be an earthquake, flash flood, tornado, or hurricane, pet owners need to make extra arrangements to ensure their pet’s safety.

-The first and most important thing to do is to be totally prepared before the disaster happens.
+The first and most important note is to be totally prepared before the disaster happens.
 Some disasters come with plenty of notice when they may possibly occur, while others come with little or no warning at all.
-After all, “It wasn’t raining when Noah built the ark.”
-(Howard Ruff)
+After all, it wasn’t raining when Noah built the ark.

 - Telephone numbers of pet-friendly hotels and motels